akuks/TarConv/README.md

              -o {out directory where the converted files are stored}, -help {to get the Usage of the utility}

 and convert the shell into the output directory.
 If no output directory is given.
-This programm will create the directory cOutDir in the current directory and place the converted in that directory.
+Script creates directory cOutDir in the current directory and place the converted in that directory.